elenaizaguirre/cactus/examples/supply-chain-app/README.md

 7. Locate the `.vscode/template.launch.json` file
 8. Within that file locate the entry named `"Example: Supply Chain App"`
 9. Copy the VSCode debug definition object from 2) to your `.vscode/launch.json` file
-10. At this point the VSCode `Run and Debug` panel on the left should have an option also titled `"Example: Supply Chain App"` which
+10. At this point the VSCode `Run and Debug` panel on the left should have an option also titled `"Example: Supply Chain App"` which starts the application
+11. When the application finishes loading, token generated is displayed on the terminal
+12. Visit http://localhost:3200 in a web browser with Javascript enabled and insert the token when prompted